frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styled-components.md

 };
 ```

-Incidentally, this is where the [WordPress Theme Unit Test](https://github.com/WPTT/theme-unit-test) really starts to come into it's own.
-Since all post and page content is going to appear within the `<Main>` component you can keep adding elements to the definition of that component and styling them until all the unit tests pass.
-This will ensure that your theme is robust and will properly render any content that gets thrown at it.
-So far we've only minimally styled `img`, `h2`, and `p`.

-For now though we'll turn our attention back to the header section and style the menu...
+Next we'll turn our attention back to the header section and style the menu...

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js